mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 The description was: "An email is either validated or unvalidated.
 Password resets should only be sent to validated emails."

-It's important to distinguish between `Unvalidated` and `Validated` emails -- there are a different business rules around them, so we should define distinct types for each of these, and a choice type to combine them:
+It's important to distinguish between `Unvalidated` and `Validated` emails--there are different business rules around them, so we should define distinct types for each of these, and a choice type to combine them:

 ```
 type UnvalidatedEmailAddress = UnvalidatedEmailAddress of string